Skip to main content

 As many conditions as you like

 Conditions give you control over how your web form looks and behaves.
-By using 'AND' or 'OR' you can create some clever logic:
+By using 'AND' or 'OR' you can create some clever logic.
+You can even have conditional fields based on other conditional fields to create nesting questions.

-Theoretically, you can have as many conditions as you like but, as with all things, simple tends to work best.
+Theoretically, you can make your webforms as complex as you like – but, as with all things, simple tends to work best.

 Did this answer your question?